niallpcarroll/walking-galway-history/README.md

 ![Screenshot of the Lighthouse score for contact page on mobile](./assets/readme-images/mobile_contact_lighthouse.png)
 </details>

 #### WAVE
-Wave is another tool to test the accessibility of the website.
-This is the result:
+WAVE provides evaluation tools which help authors and web designers make their web content more accessible to people with disabilities.
+This is the result of testing with WAVE:

 ![Screenshot of WAVE score result after second test](./assets/readme-images/wave_screenshot.png)